Downloadable wellness action plan

 Download Wellness Plan Pinterest Version

-Wellness tip 1: Go for a nature walk
+Wellness action plan tip 1: Go for a nature walk

 "How many are your works, Lord!
 In wisdom you made them all; the earth is full of your creatures."
 Psalm 104:24

 Getting out and about is so good for our health and wellbeing.
-A number of studies have found that time outdoors relieves stress , improves memory and attention, and even boosts creativity .
-Put some time aside in the upcoming week to wrap up warm and head out to your local beauty spot.
+A number of studies have found that time outdoors relieves stress, improves memory and attention, and even boosts creativity.
+During this season of lockdown restrictions, getting out for exercise is more important than ever.
+Put some time aside in the upcoming week to wrap up warm and head out to your local beauty spot for exercise.

 Karunia was born with Apert syndrome, a congenital condition where the bones fuse together too early in the womb.
 It affects the skull, hands and feet.
 While treatment is available, there is no cure.

-Wellness tip 3: Set a new fitness goal
+Wellness action plan tip 3: Set a new fitness goal

 "For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come."
 1 Timothy 4:8

 Physical activity can boost your energy levels and improve your mood.
 If you need some inspiration to get you started, check out our 10k training guide.
 You could also sign up to a Compassion Challenge, setting yourself a clear fitness goal to aim for.
-Take a browse of our latest 2020 challenges both in the UK and around the world.
+Watch this space for more information on our virtual exercise challenge kicking off in February 2021.

 Jeronimo trains each day after attending the Compassion programme, and he continues to see great improvement!

-Wellness tip 4: Do a random act of kindness
+Wellness action plan tip 4: Do a random act of kindness

 Compassion programme fact: For the 3 to 5 year olds in the Compassion programme socio-emotional lessons might include learning how to treat others.